Poststroke Recovery Hinges on Physical Activity, Study Finds

 Knowledge and support vital

-In summary, Buvarp emphasizes the significance of physical activity after a stroke and believes it is a crucial message that health professionals, stroke patients, and their families should be aware of.
-Women and people with impaired cognition are likely to become less physically active after a stroke, and therefore, they require more support to engage in physical activity.
+“Being physically active is hugely important, especially after a stroke.
+That’s a message that health professionals, stroke victims and their loved ones should all know.
+Women and people with impaired cognition seem to become less active after stroke.
+The study results indicate that these groups need more support to get going with physical activity,” Buvarp says.

-The study has a weakness in that the researchers were unable to determine the degree of physical activity of the participants before their stroke, except for a few cases.
-Another limitation is that the patients were treated only in Sweden, between 2014 and 2019.
+One weakness of the study is that, with a few exceptions, the researchers were unable to study the participants’ degree of activity before the stroke.
+The patients included were treated in Sweden in the period from 2014 to 2019.